 If you like the idea of feeding suet – which is energy dense and particularly vital in winter months – you’ll need a feeder designed for suet pellets or balls or blocks.

 Bird feeders are generally made from metal or plastic.
-Metal could stand up better to squirrels.
+Metal could stand up better to cheeky squirrels who like to pinch the bird food, so could be worth a look if you've been reading our guide on how to get rid of squirrels.

 Refilling and cleaning

 Feeders range from the more utilitarian that are entirely about suiting the birds and their food, easy cleaning and filling and simple hanging to designs that have the style of your garden in mind as well as its visitors’ preferences.
-In the latter category, styles include rustic, quirky, and those with clean modern lines so you can complement the rest of your outdoor space as well as keeping birds happy.
+In the latter category, styles include rustic, quirky, and those with clean modern lines so you can complement the rest of your outdoor space.